microsoft/accessibility-insights-service/Contributing.md

 ### Contribution model

-All contributions to this project should be through pull requests (PR) against the `master` branch.
+All contributions to this project should be through pull requests (PR) against the `main` branch.

 ### Creating a pull request